openMF/web-app/README.md

 ### 1.0.0 (Tag: 1.0.0-fineract1.11)

-This is the first official release of the Mifos X web application:
+This is the first official release of the Mifos® X web application:

-- Developed for Fineract 1.11
+- Developed for Apache Fineract® 1.11
 - No Self Service area
 - GLIM support limited
 - JLG not yet supported